 Sight Loss Awareness and Guide Running workshop

-Being a Guide Runner for visually impaired individuals is a fantastic way to help others enjoy the physical and mental health benefits that a regular running habit brings.
+Being a guide runner for the blind and visually impaired is a rewarding experience for all those involved.
+It is a fantastic way to help others enjoy the physical and mental health benefits that a regular running habit brings.

-Whilst anyone can guide a visually impaired (VI) runner, to help prepare you, and to provide VI runners who are looking for a guide with safety assurance, we have developed a Guide Runner Licence and the 'Find a Guide' database, in partnership with British Blind Sport.
+Whilst anyone can guide a visually impaired (VI) runner, it is important to know how to offer safe guidance.
+To help prepare you, and to provide safety assurance for those looking for a blind runner guide, we have developed a Guide Runner Licence.
+We also have a 'Find a Guide' database, which was set up in partnership with British Blind Sport.

-England Athletics' Sight Loss Awareness and Guide Running workshop has been developed in conjunction with British Blind Sport to equip runners, leaders and coaches with the information, skills and experience required to safely guide visually impaired runners.
+England Athletics' Sight Loss Awareness and Guide Running workshop have been developed in conjunction with British Blind Sport.
+This is designed to equip runners, guide running leaders and coaches with the information, skills, and experience required to safely guide blind runners.

-The two-hour workshop covers a number of areas including:
+The two-hour guide running workshop focuses on a number of areas including:

 - Types of visual impairment (VI).